 Jana Sýkorová has cooperated with eminent conductors such as B. Gregor, J. Bělohlávek, G. Albrecht, S. Baudo, Ch.
 Dutoit, F.Haider, L. Hager, J. Latham-Koenig, M. Guidarini, R. Palumbo, D. Oren, R. Rizzi-Brignoli, B. Klee, I. Metzmacher, P. Fournillier, T. Netopil, J. Hrůša, T. Hanus or R. Jindra, with stage directors such as D. Mesguich, D. McVicar, F. Zambello.
 As a soloist with symphonic orchestras, Jana Sýkorová has performed in ten countries of Europe and in Japan; particular mention should be made in regard to her performances in Brahms’ Alto Rhapsody with B. Klee and I. Metzmacher, in European concerts with G. Albrecht including Dvořák’s St. Ludmila on DVD, in Janáček’s Glagolitic Mass with NHK under the baton of Ch.
-Dutoit and in Mahler’s works.
+Dutoit.

 See Jana Sýkorová's list of recordings.